Florida breaks record for COVID-19 hospitalisations | Health

 - United States

-A day after it recorded the most new daily cases since the start of the pandemic, Florida on Sunday broke a previous record for current hospitalisations, as the number of patients in hospitals because of COVID-19 once again broke through the 1,000-person threshold.
+A day after it recorded the most new daily cases since the start of the pandemic, Florida has broken a previous record for current hospitalisations set more than a year ago before vaccines were available.

-In the past week, Florida has averaged 1,525 adult hospitalisations a day, and 35 daily pediatric hospitalizations.
+In the past week, Florida has averaged 1,525 adult hospitalisations a day and 35 daily pediatric hospitalisations.
 Both are the highest per capita rate in the nation, according to Jason Salemi, an associate professor of epidemiology at the University of South Florida.

 Barry Burton, the Pinellas County administrator, told the Tampa Bay Times that some local hospitals are already having to divert ambulances to different locations because of capacity concerns.